Non-Profit Videos: Inspire and Activate Your Donors

 🎬 It creates engagement – A well-told story holds attention longer than a fact-heavy presentation.

-💡 Example: Instead of saying, “We provide clean water to villages”, tell a story of a young girl walking miles every day to fetch water—and show how donors helped build a well that changed her life.
+💡 Example: Instead of saying, “We give clean water to villages”, tell a story of a young girl walking miles every day to fetch water—and show how donors helped build a well that changed her life.

 Lesson learned: If your donor engagement video doesn’t spark emotion or make people feel invested, you might as well be reading tax forms out loud.